 - Establishing a DMCA repeat infringer policy,

 - Creation of a system for handling posted content prior to any complaints,

 - Creation of process for evaluating and handling of infringement complaints known as takedown notices,

-- Detailing and following timeline of notices to be sent to the posting party and complaining party as required in the law, and
+- Detailing and following a timeline of notices to be sent to the posting party and complaining party as required in the law, and

 - Evaluation and handling of any end game by either the posting or complaining parties.

 Many sites get into trouble by failing to follow the processes detailed in the DMCA.
 Website owners often believe they can just publish a DMCA policy and that takes care of everything.
 When the first complaint comes in, however, the site operator fails to meet the time requirements detailed in the DMCA and waives the immunity provisions of the law.
 The site owner then contacts me in a panic, but there is little that can be done other than to try to negotiate a settlement as quickly as possible.

 Solution To The Risk

 The solution to eliminating the potential for being sued for copyright infringement is simple – DMCA compliance.
 Take the steps to comply with the Act and you can sleep at night instead of stressing over whether groups like the MPAA are coming after you.
 Contact me today to learn more.